 The Trigger port is an outgoing port (from LAN to WAN) that the application will send out.

 Step 1: Open your web browser and enter the IP address of your router (192.168.0.1).

 Step 2: Enter your username (admin) and password, if any.

-Step 2: Click on the Advanced tab and then the Virtual Server button on the left.
+Step 3: Click on Advanced tab on the top and then Applications on the left side.

 Name – This is the name referencing the special application.